Frequently asked questions: Seasonal work

 No, you cannot.
-Applying for a seasonal work certificate in order to continue your stay is not possible.
+Applying for a certificate for seasonal work in order to continue your stay is not possible.
 Depending on the length of the employment relationship, you need to apply for either a residence permit for seasonal work or a residence permit for an employed person.
 If you have a residence permit in Finland granted on other grounds or if you have a pending residence permit application in Finland, you cannot apply for a seasonal work certificate, either.

 How can I pay the processing fee?